Best Car Insurance in Minnesota for 2025 [Check Out the Top 10 Companies]

 Minneapolis is not alone in its traffic woes either.
 According to the U.S. Census Bureau, the longest average commute times were reported near Isanti.

-Zipcodes near Isanti spent nearly 38 minutes in traffic with zip codes near Stanchfield and Zimmerman not far behind.
+Zipcodes near Isanti spent nearly 38 minutes in traffic, with ZIP codes near Stanchfield and Zimmerman not far behind.

 All of the information we have given you is aimed at helping you make the best choice for you and your family when it comes to picking a car insurance provider, types of coverage, and when or how you drive.
 Given how much time you will spend on the road shouldn’t you get the most for your money?